fleetdm/fleet-terraform/example/README.md

  - domain name
  - route53 zone name (may match the domain name)
  - license key (if premium)
- - uncommenting the mdm module if mdm is desired
  - any extra settings to be passed to Fleet via ENV var.

 To deploy: